Teaching AssistantPrint Page

 By your tutor through a range of methods This could include direct observation within the workplace, a portfolio of evidence, written assignments.

-Foundation Degree Working With Children and Young People
+Employment in schools or progress onto the Foundation Degree Working With Children and Young People.

 Darlington College offers a wide range of support including careers guidance, financial assistance, additional learning support, childcare and many more.
 For more information on any aspect of student support contact the Student Services Team on 01325 503030 and they will direct your call to the appropriate college support team.